alitelabs/tyx/README.md

 ### 8.6. `@Command` decorator

-Method allowed only to specific roles.
-This decorator should used on methods manipulating data or having other side effects.
+Method allowed only to specified roles.
+This decorator should used on methods manipulating data or having other side effects, in combination with HTTP/REST decorators.

 ```typescript
 @Command<R extends Roles>(roles: R)